Square Chapel Arts Centre

 When signing in to your account on either the Square Chapel or The Piece Hall websites your password will remain the same for both venues and you will be able to manage your bookings from both websites.

-Square Chapel is committed to ensuring all customers can participate and enjoy our events equally.
+We are committed to ensuring all customers can participate and enjoy our events equally.
 Customers who need someone to be with them to access an event can get a free carer ticket for their companion.
 We also accept CEA cards for our cinema screenings.
 These cannot be booked online but all you need to do is call our Box Office team on 01422 349 422 to request the ticket.

 Group booking discounts for 10 or more people are available for some shows.
 Please call the Box Office on 01422 349422 for more information.